nwoltman/compile-json-stringify/README.md

 }
 ```

-### When type coercion is ON
+### When strict mode is ON

-> **Note:** This option was originally implemented in an attempt to improve performance by avoiding extra type-checking and function calls, but the synthetic benchmark shows that this makes almost no difference to performance.
+> **Note:** This option was originally implemented in an attempt to improve performance by avoiding extra type-checking and function calls, but [the benchmark](#benchmark-results) shows that this makes almost no difference to performance.

-The same differences as when [type coercion is off](#when-type-coercion-is-off-the-default) plus the following:
+The same differences as when [strict mode is off](#when-strict-mode-is-off-the-default) plus the following:

-The compiled function will coerce the received data into the defined type or it will throw an error if it cannot coerce the data (e.g. if `null` or `undefined` is stringified as an `object` type).
+The compiled function will run under the assumption that the data it receives is the right type.
+This means that if the data is the wrong type, it will be coerced to the expected type or an error will be thrown if the data cannot be stringified like the expected type (e.g. object properties can't be accessed on `null` or `undefined`).

 If multiple types are specified, the stringifier will attempt to match the data to one of the defined types (such as `1` to `number` or `true` to `boolean`).
-If no matching type is defined, the data will be coerced to the defined type that is the **lowest** on this list:
+If the data does not match any of the defined types, the stringifier will attempt to stringify the data as if it were the defined type that is the **lowest** on this list:

 + `null`
 + `string`